We Three Kings: In popular music

+In the televised cartoon A Claymation Christmas Celebration (1987), the Three Kings sing the verses in traditional choral style, while their camels perform the chorus as a doo-wop song.
+Credits for the singers are not available.

 Parodies

 Since the 1950s, the carol has been frequently parodied by children.
 The subject of the lyrics vary widely depending upon the region, with references to smoking explosive rubber cigars, selling counterfeit lingerie, or travelling to an Irish bar by taxi, car, and scooter.